Travel Tips for Namibia

-Namibia is one of the easiest and safest African countries to travel in, but due to huge distances between destinations and remote locations, a successful trip does usually require some advance planning and research.
+Namibia is one of the easiest and safest African countries to travel in.
+Still, due to the huge distances between destinations and remote locations, a successful trip usually requires some advance planning and research.

-In terms of communication, many hotels do not offer WiFi and cell phone coverage can be sparse in remote areas.
+In terms of communication, many hotels don’t offer WiFi, and cell phone coverage can be sparse in remote areas.